nordicstyle/nordicstyle.github.io/_pages/about.md

     image_alt: "image"
     text: "Some text here."
   - title: "Klippan, Sweden"
     text: "The Klippan Yllefabrik AB was founded in 1879.
 Today, the fourth and fifth generations are working side by side, developing the company.
-Our philosophy is to combine Swedish design with our long tradition of textile knowledge.
+Our philosophy is to combine Swedish design with our long tradition of textile knowledge"

-We have developed a textile collection in collaboration with famous Swedish designers.
-All our blankets and throws are manufactured in our own factory.
-We only use natural material in our products and try to use eco-material as much as possible."
 ---

 <div class="author__avatar">